cdefaux/Capstone/README.md

 # Capstone
 Deep Learning Techniques for Music Generation

 This is my final project for the Flatiron Data Science immersive.
 I decided to tackle music generation and dig deep in my exploration of the possibilities.
 There is a panoply of model types and techniques that can be used to analyse and generate music.
 One certainty is that music generation is the goal rather than a classification problem.
 Therefore, for the purposes of building a model, generative rather than discriminative models will be investigated.
-Perhaps a problem for a later date would be to build a discriminative music genre classifier, however, I imagine this could be quite difficult and would require training the model on a massive corpus of music of all genres.
+Perhaps a problem for a later date would be to build a discriminative music genre classifier; this could be quite difficult and would require training the model on a massive corpus of music of all genres.

 ## Introduction